Loading

 (1 AND 2) OR 3

-Note: If your current lookup filter has more than 1 criteria you will need to adjust the filter logic accordingly.
-For example, if the lookup filter already has 3 current or existing filters, your filter logic would need to be adjusted to (1 AND 2 AND 3 AND 4) OR 5.
+Note: If your current lookup filter has more than one criterion, adjust the filter logic accordingly.
+For example, if the lookup filter already has three existing filters, the filter logic should be:

-• If the Automated Case User is changed in Support Settings, you will need to also update the lookup filters with the new user's Id.
+• If the Automated Case User is changed in Support Settings, update the lookup filters with the new user's ID.

-• The lookup filter conditions will not be applied for the specified user when creating or editing cases in Salesforce.
-However, the lookup filter conditions will continue to apply for all other users on case create or edit.
+• The lookup filter conditions are not applied for the specified user when creating or editing cases in Salesforce.
+However, the lookup filter conditions continue to apply for all other users.

 Numéro d’article de la base de connaissances